Low-FODMAP ‘Copycat’ Panda Express Orange Chicken Recipe; Gluten-free, Dairy-free

-- 1 tbsp garlic-infused olive oil (for tips on shopping for infused oils see my low-FODMAP recipe swap blog)
+- 1 tablespoon garlic-infused olive oil (for tips on shopping for infused oils see my low-FODMAP recipe swap blog)

 - Infused oils with onion and garlic are safe to eat on the low-FODMAP diet, as the FODMAPs will not absorb into the oil.
 This is not true for water based products and these spices!

-- 1 tsp crushed red pepper flakes (more or less depending on desired spice level)
+- 1/2-1 teaspoon crushed red pepper flakes (more or less depending on desired spice level)